 - Right to security deposit

 - Right of active duty servicemen to terminate their lease early if the received change of station orders

 In Georgia, tenants have the following responsibilities:

 - Maintain the property.
-It’s the responsibility of a tenant to keep the premises well maintained.
+It’s the responsibility of a tenant, according to lease policies, to keep the premises well maintained.

 - Obey all terms of the lease or rental agreement.

 - Allow the landlord access to the property when it becomes necessary.